andrew-stclair/Minecraft-Automation/README.md

 This also uses systemd to manage the minecraft server

+# Minecraft EULA
+Please be aware that these scripts do automatically set the eula.txt file to true

+because of this, you must have read and agree to mojang's eula which can be found [here](https://account.mojang.com/documents/minecraft_eula)

 # Installation
 the contents of this git repository should be copied to the root of your linux server